adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 ## Nextcloud Contacts & Calendar
 * Log in to Contacts (CardDAV) and Calendar (CalDAV) in respective clients with the URL `https://nextcloud.domain/remote.php/dav/`.
 In testing, iOS with this URL works automatically without any further custom settings.

+# Nextcloud Install with Snap

+* Install using Ubuntu Snap `snap install nextcloud --edge`.
+We're install edge to get the latest Nextcloud version (18) since Snap stable is still on 16.X.
+* Set higher memory limits for php `snap set nextcloud php.memory-limit=512M`
+* Get HTTPS certificates from Let's Encrypt `nextcloud.enable-https lets-encrypt`
+* Go to your domain and create an Admin user, leave checked the box to auto install core apps (Contacts, Calendar, Mail, Talk, OnlyOffice)
+  * Note: until all of these core apps are updated for Nextcloud 18, they won't be installed
+  * You'll need to manually go and install Contacts, Calendar, ONLYOFFICE from the apps menu, clicking the red button that you are sure you want to install an untested app

 # AWS Install Steps